-- TOEFL iBT (Test of English as a Foreign Language internet-Based Test) with an overall band score of at least 90 and a minimum score of 21 for each section; - IELTS (academic version) with an overall band score of at least 6.5 and a minimum score of 6,0 for each section;

-- Cambridge Assessment English: - C1 Advanced (Certificate of Advanced English) with an overall score of at least 176 and a minimum score of 169 for each section; - C2 Proficiency (Certificate of Proficiency in English) with an overall score of at least 180 and a minimum score of 169 for each section.
+- A Test of English as a Foreign Language internet-Based Test (TOEFL iBT) with an overall band score of at least 100 and a minimum score of 22 for each section. - An International English Language Testing System (IELTS) (academic version) with an overall band score of at least 7.0 and a minimum score of 6.5 for each section. - Cambridge Assessment English: - o C1 Advanced (Certificate of Advanced English) with an overall score of at least 185. - o C2 Proficiency (Certificate of Proficiency in English) with a total score of 185.

-Certificates more than two years old will not be accepted.
+Certificates older than two years will not be accepted.

-The following candidates are exempted from the English language test requirement:
+The following candidates are exempt from passing an English language test:

-- Students who hold the nationality of one of the following countries: USA, UK, Ireland, Australia, New Zealand or Canada; - Students who hold a Bachelor's degree from one of the above countries.
+- Students who are nationals of one of the following countries: USA, United Kingdom, Ireland, Australia, New Zealand or Canada. - Holders of a Bachelor's degree obtained in one of the above countries.